Preselection Bandits: Algorithms

 First of all, note that an estimation of the score parameter $\skill$ is not necessary for the goal of regret minimization.
 Instead, a proper estimation of the relative scores in (\ref{defi_relative_score}) is sufficient.
 Indeed, maximizing the expected utility (\ref{defi_expected_utility}) is equivalent to maximizing the expected utility with respect to some reference arm $J,$ that is

-where $O_J=(O_{1,J},\ldots,O_{\items,J} ),$ simply because $\rewardtilde(S) = \skill_{ J} \cdot \reward(S).$
+where $O_J=(O_{1,J},\ldots,O_{\items,J} ),$ simply because $\rewardtilde(S) = v_{ J}^{-1} \cdot \reward(S).$

-Thanks to Lemma 1 in \cite{saha2019pac}, one can derive appropriate confidence region bounds based on a similar exponential inequality for the relative score estimates, so that one might be tempted to use a UCB-like policy for the restricted Pre-Bandit problem.
-However, the main problem of such an approach is UCB's principle of ``optimism in face of uncertainty'', which tends to exclude arms with low score from a preselection.
-As we have seen in Example \ref{example_optimizing_sets}, such arms could indeed be part of the optimal subset $\optsubset$.
+Thanks to Lemma 1 by \citet{saha2019pac}, one can derive appropriate confidence region bounds based on a similar exponential inequality for the relative score estimates, so that one might be tempted to use a UCB-like policy for the restricted Pre-Bandit problem.
+However, the main problem of such an approach is UCB's principle of ``optimism in the face of uncertainty'', which tends to exclude arms with low score from a preselection.
+As we have seen in Example~\ref{example_optimizing_sets}, such arms could indeed be part of the optimal subset $\optsubset$ depending on the specific value of $\gamma.$

 The core idea of the TRCB algorithm is to solve this issue with a certain portion of pessimism.
-Instead of using the upper confidence bound estimates for the relative scores, a random value inside the confidence region of the relative score estimate is drawn (lines 7 -- 8), so that pessimistic guesses for the relative scores are considered as well, which in turn ensures sufficient exploration of the algorithm.
+Instead of using the upper confidence bound estimates for the relative scores, a random value inside the confidence region of the relative score estimate is drawn (lines 7--8), so that pessimistic guesses for the relative scores are considered as well, which in turn ensures sufficient exploration of the algorithm.
 This sampling idea can be interpreted as a frequentist statistical version of Thompson Sampling.
 To exclude inconsistencies with the score parameter space (cf.\ Section \ref{sec_pl_model}), these random confidence values are appropriately thresholded.